piotrowskiadam/souffleur/souffleur_firefox/README.md

 ![Souffleur Logo](icons/icon128.png)

 A Firefox extension for managing and quickly accessing prompts for Large Language Models with a MacOS Spotlight-like interface.
-(Now using Manifest V3).

 ## Features

 - **MacOS Spotlight-like Interface**: Press Alt+P to open a spotlight-style overlay in the middle of the viewport
 - **Chatbot Agnostic**: Works on any website, not just specific LLM platforms
 - **Clipboard Integration**: Selected prompts are copied to clipboard instead of being inserted into input fields
-- **Prompt Management**: Add, edit, delete, and reorder prompts through the sidebar
+- **Prompt Management**: Add, edit, delete, and reorder prompts through the Firefox Sidebar
 - **Import/Export**: Import and export your prompts as JSON files
 - **Improved UX (v4.7)**: Spotlight overlay closes instantly upon prompt selection, with a brief "Prompt Copied!" feedback message shown.
 Focus returns to the previously active element.
-- **Manifest V3**: Updated core for future browser compatibility (currently tested on Firefox).
+- **Manifest V3**: Updated core using Manifest V3 with Firefox-compatible APIs.

 ## Installation

 ### From Mozilla Add-ons

 Install Souffleur directly from the [Mozilla Add-ons website](https://addons.mozilla.org/en-US/firefox/addon/souffleur/).
+(Update link if necessary)

 ### Manual Installation (Development)

-1. Download the latest release or clone this repository
+1. Download the latest release or clone this repository's `souffleur_firefox` directory.
-2. Open Firefox and navigate to `about:debugging`
+2. Open Firefox and navigate to `about:debugging`.
-3. Click "This Firefox"
+3. Click "This Firefox".
-4. Click "Load Temporary Add-on"
+4. Click "Load Temporary Add-on...".
-5. Select the `manifest.json` file from the extension directory
+5. Select the `manifest.json` file from the `souffleur_firefox` directory.

 ## How to Use

-1. **Add Prompts**: Open the sidebar (click the extension icon or press Ctrl+Shift+L) and add your prompts
+1. **Add Prompts**: Open the Sidebar (click the extension icon or press Ctrl+Shift+L) and add your prompts.
-2. **Access Prompts**: Press Alt+P to open the spotlight overlay, search for a prompt, and press Enter to copy it to clipboard
+2. **Access Prompts**: Press Alt+P to open the spotlight overlay, search for a prompt, and press Enter to copy it to clipboard.
-3. **Manage Prompts**: Use the sidebar to edit, delete, or reorder your prompts
+3. **Manage Prompts**: Use the Sidebar to edit, delete, or reorder your prompts.
-4. **Import/Export**: Use the buttons at the bottom of the sidebar to import or export your prompts as JSON
+4. **Import/Export**: Use the buttons at the bottom of the Sidebar to import or export your prompts as JSON.

 ## Keyboard Shortcuts

-- `Ctrl+Shift+L`: Toggle the sidebar
+- `Ctrl+Shift+L`: Toggle the Sidebar
 - `Alt+P`: Open the spotlight overlay

 ## Contributing